syncpoint/odin-manual/docs/05_Activity_Bar/index.en.md

-After pressing the button **"Export current map section as PNG"** the explorer opens and you can export the map area currently visible on the screen including the location as a PNG image file.
+After pressing the button **"Export current View as PNG"** the explorer opens and you can export the map area currently visible on the screen including the location as a PNG image file.
 However, **open areas** (e.g. Activity Bar, Properties window), as well as the **additional map information** (e.g. date display, coordinates display, scale etc.) **are not "exported"**.

-## Print to scale
+## Print to Scale